Support in Idaho (2026)

 Material and substantial change in circumstances that is permanent and relates to the needs of the child or the ability of either parent to pay

-The calculation begins with each parent’s gross income, which includes wages, salaries, commissions, bonuses, self-employment income, Social Security benefits, workers’ compensation, unemployment compensation, pensions, dividends, interest, trust income, rental income, and other recurring earnings.
+1. Determine gross income.
+Each parent’s gross income is calculated, including wages, salaries, commissions, bonuses, self-employment income, Social Security benefits, workers’ compensation, unemployment compensation, pensions, dividends, interest, trust income, rental income, and other recurring earnings.
 Courts may impute income to a parent who is voluntarily unemployed or underemployed without reasonable cause.

 For a general overview of income shares models, see our guide on how child support is calculated.
 You can also estimate your potential obligation with our child support calculator.